Shazam!: A Celebration of 75 Years HC

 We have a 30-day return policy, which means you have 30 days after receiving your item to request a return.

-To be eligible for a return, your item must be in the same condition that you received it, unworn or unused, with tags, and in its original packaging.
-You'll also need the receipt or proof of purchase.
+To be eligible for a return, your item must be in the same condition that you received it and in its original packaging.
+You'll also need the invoice or proof of purchase.

 For our full policy please click here.